 - Proper Amounts of Food & Water.
 Having ample amounts of fresh water available for your pet will prevent them from getting sick and cold.
 Water has a natural ability to flush out toxins from the system, and drinking it can prevent hypothermia.
 More food will keep them warm as well.

 - Winterized Outdoor Housing.
 Does your dog love the snow?
 Having trouble just getting them to come back inside?
 Opt for some quality outdoor housing for your pet.
+They deserve to be warm through those colder months, as you do by going here.
+Heating a home is no different in importance between you and your pets.
 Fully enclosed dog houses often come equipped with a heater so that your dog can stay comfortable while outside for long hours.

 - Winter Bedding.
 Swap the lighter summer blanket with a wool or synthetic winter blanket.
 Wool blankets are great because they trap heat in and are easy to dry — and a quick drying material is something all pet owners are on the hunt for because wiping down a wet dog with an already wet blanket is never fun.